Table of Contents

-While the basic traits of an effective manager have remained the same, today a manager needs to show exceptional leadership skills in various other fields to prove his/her worth.
-Listening to what employees are saying and taking time to understand them, have added to the demands of the job.
+While the essential traits of an effective manager have remained the same, a manager must show exceptional leadership skills in various fields to prove their worth.
+Listening to what employees are saying and taking time to understand them have added to the job demands.

 Managers can help unleash the best in their employees.
 But what makes an exceptional manager so exceptional compared to an average manager?
 Here is the what.

-A talented manager knows that strength and weakness are not something an employee is good and bad at respectively.
-Rather, the strength of an employee is what they look forward to doing and what drains them.
+An effective manager knows that strength and weakness are not something an employee is good and bad at respectively.
+Instead, employees' strength is what they look forward to doing and what drains them.

 An extraordinary manager knows that recognition is key to reward an employee for her exemplary performance.
 But he also is aware that every employee is unique and each employee loves getting recognition in different ways.